 2) Compatibility of Classic Cross-Country Ski Boots

-The boots you select need to be compatible with the types of bindings you have on your skis.
+It should be obvious, but I’ll state it anyway.
+The boots you select need to be compatible with the binding you have on your skis.
 This is a no-brainer for most people, but it’s not always as obvious or easy to determine as one might think.

 I’ve met many people who’ve purchased a set of used skis (with bindings already mounted) at a ski swap and then picked up a pair of boots elsewhere only to find out that the two pieces of gear weren’t compatible.

 Manufacturers of cross-country ski boots have traditionally made their boots compatible with one binding system or another.
-Fortunately, there’s a trend toward embracing the NNN binding platform (which has been around for decades).
+Fortunately, there’s finally been an industry-wide trend toward embracing the NNN binding platform (which has been around for decades).

 However, there are numerous binding systems still in existence (see Cross-Country Skiing Explained (Part 4): Classic Cross-Country Ski Bindings).